 There are so many things I’ve wanted to write about.

 So many times I’ve sat down and thought it was time to get something on here about this global pandemic.
-After all, it’s an historic time.
-Why wouldn’t I want to get something on record about what it’s been like here in Thailand.
+After all, it’s a historic time.
+Why wouldn’t I want to get something on record about what it’s been like here in Thailand?
 How I’ve coped.
 What I’ve been doing.
 Because there’s been a lot of that.

 I could open a school.
 Become a best-selling author.
 Or at the very least, a much better teacher and hue-man being.